ShellRechargeSolutionsEU/ocpp/README.md

 ### Changes in 7.0.0

  - Wait for pending incoming requests to be answered before closing a WebSocket connection

+ - `OcppJsonClient.close` is now asynchronous; it returns a future that is completed once the connection is closed.

- - This involved changing some method names in the `SrpcConnectionComponent` and `WebSocketComponent`:
+ - The more robust closing involved changing some method names in the `SrpcConnectionComponent` and `WebSocketComponent`:

      * `SrpcComponent#SrpcConnection.send` is now `SrpcComponent#SrpcConnection.sendCall`
      * `SrpcComponent#SrpcConnection.close` now works asynchronously and returns a `Future[Unit]`